pravega/pravega/cli/admin/README.md

 	cli.controller.grpc.uri=tcp://localhost:9090
 ```

-From that point onwards, you can check the available commands typing `help`:
+From that point onwards, you can check the available commands by typing `help`:
 ```
 > help
 All available commands: